|Approved by||Senate, 24 June 2015|

 - Academic Misconduct

-- A breach of academic integrity, that is, actions which intentionally or unintentionally are contrary to the values and practices associated with academic integrity.
+- Actions which intentionally or unintentionally are contrary to the values and practices associated with academic integrity.

 1. General Principles